Dr Richard Dune

 Furthermore, staff training can help create a sense of professionalism that sometimes needs to be improved in the health and social care sectors.
 It can equip staff with the skills and knowledge required to perform their job effectively, reducing stress and boosting job satisfaction.
 It is well-known that staff training can help attract new applicants, highlighting the importance of investing in staff development and progression as part of recruitment and retention.

-Maintaining a safe working environment for staff
+Ensuring a safe working environment for staff

 Regardless of the business type, accidents or health issues can occur.
 Maintaining a safe working environment for staff is crucial.
-Health and safety regulations and guidance mandate that staff has a secure working environment.
+Health and safety regulations and guidance mandate that staff have a secure working environment.
 Everyone must be accountable for their actions.

 Statutory and mandatory training helps individuals acquire the necessary knowledge and skills to carry out their duties safely, minimising the risk to themselves and others.
 The training may also pertain to specific equipment or devices used in particular roles.